Postgraduate Course: Introduction to Service Design (fusion on-site) (EFIE11100)

 The course will be assessed by means of the following assessment components:

-Students will write a 1500 word reflective essay/blog to critique one of the service design methods they have been introduced to and experienced during the intensive component of the course.
+Students will write a 1000 - 1500 word reflective essay/blog to critique a service design method in relation to the brief provided during the intensive days .
 They will be expected to highlight the strengths and weaknesses of using this method in a particular domain, context, or with certain stakeholders.

-Working in a group, they will be asked to develop a creative solution that extends existing toolkits and methods within a specific context.
-The response would include a description of how particular methods would be used, alongside a demonstration of how they could be refined for the chosen context.
-Alongside the reflective essay, this should examine students' understanding of how to apply existing methods to new and emerging social, economic and data-driven contexts We anticipate that submissions will take the form of a presentation deck / PDF of a minimum 25 pages.
+Working in a group, they will be asked to produce a pitch deck which outlines a service design project, in response to a particular brief.
+The response would include a description of how and why particular methods would be used, a structure for the project, with consideration for how different methods can be tailored to the brief.
+Alongside the reflective essay, this should examine students' understanding of how to apply existing methods to new and emerging social, economic and data-driven contexts.

 ||Feedback on the formative assessment may be provided in various formats, for example, to include written, oral, video, face-to-face, whole class, or individual.
 The course organiser will decide which format is most appropriate in relation to the nature of the assessment.